dmbarbour/wikilon/docs/AwelonLang.md

 * `(memo)` - memoize a computation for incremental computing
 * `(nat)` - assert argument should be a natural number
 * `(type)` - describe type of stack at given location
+* `(seal-foo)` - symbolic types for safety and modularity
 * `(quota)` - impose limits on argument evaluation effort
-* `(static)` - assert value is constant in scope of definition

-Awelon does not constrain annotations beyond requirement for identity semantics.
+Awelon does not limit annotations much beyond the need for identity semantics.

 ## Accelerators